garbados/the-emerald-green/doc/card_notes.md

 ### labyrinthos.co

 The Queen of Swords wears a stern look as she sits high on the throne - looking off into the distance.
 A queen of the air element that the swords represents, her place in the clouds shows that no one can trick or fool her.
 The sword in her right hand is pointed towards the sky, whereas the left hand is extended like it is offering something.
-The Queen of Swords gives us the gift of judgment for everyday decisions and having the flexibility to take in knowledge from others.
+The Queen of Swords gives us the gift of judgement for everyday decisions and having the flexibility to take in knowledge from others.

 ## the-queen-of-wands